Equivariant flow matching

 \section{Equivariant optimal transport flow matching}

 Prior studies \cite{fatras2021minibatch, tong2023conditional} indicate that medium to small batch sizes are often sufficient for effective OT flow matching.
 However, when dealing with highly symmetric densities, accurately approximating the OT map may require a prohibitively large batch size.
 This is particularly evident in cases involving permutations, where even for small system sizes, it is unlikely for any pair of target-prior samples $(x_0, x_1)$ to share the exact same permutation.
-This is because the number of possible permutations scales with the number of interchangeable particles as $N!$, while the number of combination of the sample pairs scales only with squared batch size (\cref{fig:intro}).
-A more detailed discussion can be found in \cref{appendix:eq-ot-flow-matching-derivation}.
-To address this challenge, we propose using a cost function $\tilde{c}(x_0, x_1)$ that accurately accounts for the underlying symmetries of the problem, instead of relying solely on the Euclidean squared distance as the cost function.
-It is worth noting that in the limit of infinite batch sizes, the Euclidean cost will still yield the correct OT map for invariant densities.
+This is because the number of possible permutations scales with the number of interchangeable particles as $N!$, while the number of combinations of the sample pairs scales only with squared batch size (\cref{fig:intro}).
+To address this challenge, we propose using a cost function

+that accurately accounts for the underlying symmetries of the problem in the OT flow matching algorithm.
+Hence, instead of solely reordering the batch, we instead also align samples along their orbits.

 We summarize or main theoretical findings in the following theorem. \begin{theorem} Let $G$ be a compact group that acts on an Euclidean $n$-space by isometries.
 Let $T\colon x\mapsto y$ be an OT map between $G$-invariant measures $\nu_1$ and $\nu_2$, using the cost function $c$.
 Then \begin{enumerate} \item $T$ is $G$-equivariant and the corresponding OT plan $\pi(\nu_1, \nu_2)$ is $G$-invariant. \item For all pairs $(x, T(x))$ and $y \in G\cdot T(x):$